Eye or the Tiger: Benchmarking Cassandra vs TimescaleDB for Time-Series Data

 Unlike TimescaleDB, Cassandra does not work well with large batch inserts.
 In fact, batching as a performance optimization is explicitly discouraged due to bottlenecks on the coordinator node if the transaction hits many partitions.
 Cassandra’s default maximum batch size setting is very small at 5KB.
 Nonetheless, we found that a small amount of batching (batches of 100) actually did help significantly with insert throughput for our dataset, so we used a batch size of 100 for our benchmarks.

-To avoid client-side bottlenecks (e.g., with data serialization, the client-side index, or network overhead), we used 2 client VMs, each using our Golang benchmarker with 900 goroutines writing concurrently.
-We attempted to get more throughput by spreading the client load across even more VMs, but we found no improvements beyond 2 boxes.
+To avoid client-side bottlenecks (e.g., with data serialization, the client-side index, or network overhead), we used two client VMs, each using our Golang benchmarker with 900 goroutines writing concurrently.
+We attempted to get more throughput by spreading the client load across even more VMs, but we found no improvements beyond two boxes.

 In theory, then, Cassandra should have an advantage in insert performance since writes will be sharded across multiple nodes.
 On the read side, TimescaleDB should have a small advantage for very hot sets of keys (given they may be more widely replicated), but the total read throughput of the two should be theoretically comparable.